cyberguru02/Splunk-Boss-of-the-SOC/README.md

 It reveals the MD5 hash: c99131e0169171935c5ac32615ed6261, as the associated hash with the APT group.

-**What is the name of the Malware associated with the Poison Ivy Infrastructure?**
+**Question 19: What is the name of the Malware associated with the Poison Ivy Infrastructure?**

 I ran the hash to determine what the malware was on virustotal, and saw it was associated with the name - MirandaTateScreensaver.scr.exe